oracle-livelabs/oic/opa-for-fusionApps/journeys-hcm-opa/create-structured-process/create-structured-process.md

 ![Start Event Properties](images/start-event-properties.png)

-4. For each of the values in the following table add a **Name** and **Type** corresponding **Argument Definition**
+4. For each of the values in the following table add a **Name** and **Type** corresponding **Argument Definition** These input parameters will be sent by HCM Journeys whenever a process task is invoked and hence we need to add them as arguments.

 | Argument Name |	Type	|
 | --- | --- |